awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

 **Note**
 This policy contains statements that allow access to a potentially large number of AWS resources\.
 To restrict AWS CodeBuild to access specific AWS resources, change the value of the `Resource` array\.
 For more information, see the security documentation for the AWS service\.

 1. Switch to the directory where you saved the preceding files, and then run the following two commands, one at a time, in this order\.
-You can use different values for `CodeBuildServiceRole` and `CodeBuildServiceRolePolicy`, but be sure to substitute them here\.
+You can use different values for `CodeBuildServiceRole` and `CodeBuildServiceRolePolicy`, but be sure to use them here\.

    ```
    aws iam create-role --role-name CodeBuildServiceRole --assume-role-policy-document file://create-role.json